-The city of Abrantes in Central Portugal along the Tejo line is one of our favourite cities thanks to it’s position, surrounding landscapes, architecture and history.
-It’s a city seldom visited by tourist yet it’s a very beautiful , historical place that deserves much more attention.
+The city of Abrantes in Central Portugal along the Tejo line is one of our favourite cities thanks to its position, surrounding landscapes, architecture, and history.
+It’s a city seldom visited by tourists yet it’s a very beautiful, historical place that deserves much more attention.

 The city is spread over a group of parishes that make up the municipality of Abrantes and it has roughly 42000 inhabitants.

-The castle and town of Abrantes was conquered from the Moors in 1148 and after 1172 Abrantes became a military outpost.
+The castle and town of Abrantes were reconquered from the Moors in 1148 and after 1172 Abrantes became a military outpost.

 Abrantes was given to Queen Elizabeth of Arragon at the end of the 13th century and Afonso IV of Portugal transferred the title of the religious parish to the Knights Hospitaller, in 1327.

 Abrantes was one of the largest settlements in late medieval Portugal

 King Manuel spent a long time in Abrantes and 2 of his children were born in the town.
 During this period early 16th century Abrantes was one of the largest and most populous lands in the kingdom of Portugal.
 It was home to almost 4000 inhabitants, housed 4 convents and 13 chapels or churches.

 In the first half of the 17th century, Abrantes was the first in the kingdom to support John IV of Portugal in the Portuguese Restoration War between Portugal and Spain from 1640 to 1668.

 In the second half of the 18th century, Abrantes became the center of the Portuguese silk industry in which time it prospered largely.